orsonteodoro/oiledmachine-overlay/README.md

 ## About

 This portage overlay contains various ebuilds for the Gentoo Linux distribution.
-It focuses on optimized ebuilds, some game development, software used in computer science courses, C#, Electron apps, and other legacy software and hardware support packages.
+It focuses on appropriate security and performance, game development, the AI boom, JS based desktop apps, and legacy hardware support.

-The name of the repo comes from "well-oiled machine."
-A (Gentoo) computer should not feel like molasses under high memory pressure or heavy IO utilization.
-It should run smoothly.
+The name of the repo comes from "a well oiled machine" and should run smooth and efficient under high memory pressure or heavy IO.

 ## AI notice

-This overlay uses AI generated code and synthetic data in the ebuilds, patches, and documentation.
+This ebuild overlay uses AI generated code and synthetic data in the ebuilds, patches, and documentation.

 ## Adding the repo